 cVOC Decision Analysis Tool - A tool based on a structured analytic approach for comparing alternative remedial approaches at sites containing groundwater contaminated with cVOCs.
-The analytic approach is based on multiple-attribute utility analysis, which balances competing objectives though application of value judgments reflecting tradeoffs the decision-make is willing to make between those objectives.
-The tool was designed as a user-friendly spreadsheet that will be useful at sites with any type of ongoing treatment and will give fair consideration to Enhanced Attenuation and MNA alternatives.
-Some inputs to this tool will be the outputs from analytical (e.g., BIOBALANCE) or numerical (e.g., RT3D) models.
-A hands-on training session will be held the afternoon of January 14 using this tool.
+The analytic approach is based on multiple-attribute utility analysis, which balances competing objectives through application of value judgments reflecting tradeoffs the decision-makers are willing to make between those objectives.
+The tool was designed as a user-friendly spreadsheet that will be useful at sites with any type of ongoing treatment and will give fair consideration to EA and MNA alternatives.
+Some inputs to this tool will be the outputs from analytical (e.g., BIOBAL-ANCE) or numerical (e.g., RT3D) models.
+An interactive training session will be held the afternoon of June 22 using this tool.